civican/legisinfo/42-1/bills/C-83/bill_text.md

 within a penitentiary, from an area that has been assigned a security classification under section 29.1 to another area that has been assigned a security classification under that section, in accordance with the regulations made under paragraph 96(d), subject to section 28;

-into a structured intervention unit in the penitentiary or in another penitentiary, in accordance with the regulations made under paragraph 96(d), subject to section 28;

 to another penitentiary, in accordance with the regulations made under paragraph 96(d), subject to section 28; or

-**to** a provincial correctional facility or hospital, in accordance with an agreement entered into under paragraph 16(1)(a) and any applicable regulations.
+to a provincial correctional facility or hospital, in accordance with an agreement entered into under paragraph 16(1)(a) and any applicable regulations.

-> **Explanatory Note**:
-> Existing text of section 29:
-> *Existing Text*:
+### Section 29.01

-> > The Commissioner may authorize the transfer of a person who is sentenced, transferred or committed to a penitentiary to
+  **(1)** A staff member who holds a position lower in rank than that of institutional head and who is designated by the Commissioner may, in accordance with the regulations made under paragraph 96(g), and subject to section 28, authorize the transfer of a person who is sentenced, transferred or committed to a penitentiary into a structured intervention unit in the penitentiary or in another penitentiary.

-> > another penitentiary in accordance with the regulations made under paragraph 96(d), subject to section 28; or
-> > a provincial correctional facility or hospital in accordance with an agreement entered into under paragraph 16(1)(a) and any applicable regulations.
+  **(2)** The institutional head shall determine, in accordance with regulations made under paragraph 96(g), whether an inmate should remain in a structured intervention unit within the period of five working days that begins on the first working day on which the inmate is confined in the unit.

 ### Section 8